-- If the licensee can legally sell the liquor in its original container; - The liquor is in its original container; - Each container of liquor was purchased and partially consumed by the patron on the licensed premises; - The licensee provides a date receipt for the unfinished container; and - If each container is resealed in a tamper-proof, transparent bag that makes subsequent opening or tampering obvious before it is removed from the licensed premises (if not in the original, unopened container).
+- If the licensee can legally sell the liquor in its original container; - The liquor is in its original container;

+- Each container of liquor was purchased and partially consumed by the patron on the licensed premises; - The licensee provides a date receipt for the unfinished container: - If each container is resealed in a tamper-proof, transparent bag that makes subsequent opening or tampering obvious before it is removed from the licensed premises (if not in the original, unopened container); and - If no original unopened containers of spirits are removed from the licensed premises.

-Current law allows for the removal of unconsumed alcoholic liquor from the premises of clubs and drinking establishments under these same conditions.
+Current law allows for the removal of unconsumed alcoholic liquor, in the original package, from the premises of clubs and drinking establishments under these same conditions.

-The bill would also specify that no licensee shall allow any alcoholic liquor or CMB to be removed from the licensed premises after 11:00 p.m..
+The bill would also specify that no licensee shall allow any alcoholic liquor or CMB to be removed from the licensed premises after 11:00 p.m., unless such alcoholic liquor is wine that was purchased and partially consumed on the licensed premises.